harika-pendli/harika-pendli/README.md

 - 👋 Hi, I’m @harika-pendli
-- 👀 I’m interested in Autonomous systems and Computer Vision.
+- 👀 I’m interested in Computer Vision, Image Processing and Autonomous systems.
 - 🌱 I’m currently learning DL, CV, ML and ADAS.
 - 💞️ I’m looking to collaborate on sensor fusion.
 - 📫 How to reach me @ www.linkedin.com/in/harika-pendli